Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Results

 \subsection{Comparison of Original and Updated Implementations}

 To assess the impact of our proposed modifications, we compare the performance of the original implementations and the updated models after applying our changes.
-The results of this comparison are visually presented in Figure~\ref{fig:comparison}, where we display the AUC values for each method before and after applying our updates.
-As shown, our modifications yield significant improvements in AI-Generated Image Detection.
-These improvements underscore the effectiveness of our modifications in boosting the performance of AID models, especially in real-world scenarios.
-In summary, the performance improvements observed validate the importance of a holistic approach, incorporating backbone selection, data augmentation, and pre-processing strategies, in advancing the state-of-the-art in AI-Generated Image Detection.
+The obtained results are presented in \cref{fig:comparison}, where we display the AUC values for each method before and after applying our updates.
+Our modifications yield significant improvements in AID performance, which attests to their efficacy, especially for tackling AID in the wild.